Aaryaman-147/northstar/README.md

 ---

+## 📖 Overview
+Organizations relying on manual or fragmented goal-tracking methods struggle with alignment, visibility, and accountability.
+Spreadsheets create blind spots, managers cannot monitor real-time progress, and employees lack clarity on how their work connects to the bigger picture.

+**Northstar** is a structured, digital Goal Setting & Tracking Portal that eliminates these pain points.
+It supports the full lifecycle of employee goals—from AI-assisted creation and manager approvals to quarterly check-ins and executive analytics—while remaining intuitive, reliable, and entirely audit-ready.

+---

 ## 📖 The Problem
 Organizations relying on manual or fragmented goal-tracking methods struggle with alignment, visibility, and accountability.
 Spreadsheets create blind spots, managers cannot monitor real-time progress, and employees lack clarity on how their work connects to the bigger picture.